kusha-b-k/MarsandAsteroid/README.md

 </head>

-#MarsandAstroid
+#MarsandAsteroid
-Rotation of mars and an astroid in the galaxy developed by Kusha bk
+Rotation of mars and an asteroid in the galaxy developed by Kusha bk